devsolux/analytics/README.md

 # devsolux

-DevSolux is a simple, fast, privacy-focused alternative to Google Analytics.
+A simple, fast, privacy-focused alternative to Google Analytics.

 ## Installing from source